1973 Flores cyclone

-The 1973 Flores cyclone was the deadliest known tropical cyclone in the Southern Hemisphere, having killed 1,653 people in Indonesia in April 1973.
+The 1973 Flores cyclone was the deadliest known tropical cyclone in the Southern Hemisphere.
 The cyclone formed in the Banda Sea on 26 April as a tropical low.
 It intensified as it moved in a west-southwest direction, before shifting to the south.
-On 29 April, the cyclone struck the north coast of the island of Flores, dissipating the next day.
-The cyclone killed 1,500 fishermen on Palu'e island.
-The cyclone dropped heavy rainfall across Flores, causing deadly flash flooding that damaged buildings and roads.
+Early on 29 April, the cyclone peaked as a Category 3 storm on the Australian tropical cyclone intensity scale with 10-minute sustained winds of 150 km/h (90 mph) and a pressure of 950mb (28.05 inHg), before striking the north coast of the island of Flores, dissipating the following day.

+The cyclone killed 1,650 to 1,653 people, including 1,500 fishermen on Palu'e island alone, and resulted in losses of around $5 million (USD).
+The cyclone dropped heavy rainfall across Flores, causing deadly flash flooding that damaged buildings and roads, destroying or damaging thousands of houses.
+Additionally, on 29 April, a Portuguese ship travelling from Portuguese Timor to Thailand capsized in the Flores Sea, leaving one survivor.
+Authorities in Jakarta received news of the disaster in Flores a month after the cyclone's passage, with the ship's sinking officially confirmed on 28 May.

 Meteorological history

+There is no recorded data of the unnamed cyclone in the Tropical Cyclone Warning Center of the Meteorology, Climatology, and Geophysical Agency.
+However, Australia's Bureau of Meteorology has records of the cyclone.

 On 26 April, a tropical low formed in the Banda Sea in the waters of eastern Indonesia.
-According to Australia's Bureau of Meteorology BoM, the low moved to the west-southwest and intensified, although this was based on a later analysis.
+According to Australia's Bureau of Meteorology (BoM), the low moved to the west-southwest and intensified, although this was based on a later analysis.
 As the storm was outside of the agency's jurisdiction, the BoM did not issue warnings on the system at the time.
 The low attained gale-force winds late on 27 April as it moved into the Flores Sea.
 Late the next day, the storm turned southwestward.

-The BoM estimated that the storm reached peak intensity early on 29 April, assessing it as a Category 3 on the Australian tropical cyclone intensity scale, with maximum sustained winds of 150 km/h (90 mph).
-While near peak intensity, the small tropical cyclone had eye embedded within a central dense overcast, 295 km (185 mi) in diameter.
-The cyclone made landfall on the northern coast of the Indonesian island of Flores.
+The BoM estimated that the storm reached peak intensity early on 29 April, assessing it as a Category 3 on the Australian tropical cyclone intensity scale, with 10-minute maximum sustained winds of 150 km/h (90 mph) and a minimum central pressure of 950mb (28.05 inHg).
+While near peak intensity, the small tropical cyclone had its eye embedded within a central dense overcast, 295 km (185 mi) in diameter.
+The cyclone's eye was also evident on an infrared satellite image at 0140 UTC.
+The cyclone made landfall on the northern coast of the Indonesian island of Flores at around 09:00 WITA with maximum sustained winds of 120 km/h (75 mph) and a pressure of 975 mb.
 After crossing the island, the cyclone dissipated on 30 April near Flores' southern coast.

-Impact

-In the Flores Sea, the cyclone capsized a 500-ton freighter O Arbiru, based out of Portuguese Timor, which was delivering a rice shipment from Bangkok.
-Of the crew of 24 people, only one person survived.
-On Palu'e island alone, the cyclone killed 1,500 fishermen.
+Impacts

+No warnings were issued as the cyclone was not in Australia's area of responsibility.
+Additionally, until an eye was visible prior to the cyclone's landfall in Flores, forecasters were uncertain of the cyclone's existence due to limited observations.